grepme/CMPUT404-assignment-css-hell/README.md

 Minor Note
 ==========
-The CSS is there for content tag but it doesn't work in firefox, so I had to change it in Flask.
+The CSS is there for content tag but it doesn't work in firefox for the picture, so I had to change it in Flask.
 Otherwise, it would work purely on CSS.

 License/Copyright
 =================